ivangeorgiev/gems/docs/django/testing/index.rst

 Django Testing Cookbook
 ########################

+.. post:: 2023-09-10 12:20:00
+   :tags: django,testing,django rest framework
+   :category: django
+   :author: ivan
+   :language: en

    In this cookbook we are focusing on testing Django with `pytest`.

 .. toctree::
    :maxdepth: 1